sysread/fnord/README.md

 You can also watch the project for changes and reindex them as they happen using [watchman](https://github.com/facebook/watchman).
-Just be sure to use `--quiet` to suppress interactive output:
+Just be sure to use `--quiet` to suppress interactive output.

 ```bash
 watchman-make -p '**/*' --settle 5 --run "fnord index --project $project --dir $project_root --quiet"